hugh-fox/Sifu/LanguageReference.md

 operators with precedence in Sifu.
 This precedence is as follows:
 > semicolons < long match, long arrow < comma < infix < short match, short arrow
   - Commas and Semis - these delimit separate expressions within a specific level of nesting.
 Commas are high precedence, while Semicolons are low.

+### Parsing

+Parsing begins at the top level with Tries.
+A Trie is zero or more comma or line separated values.
+Commas are a kind of operator, and operators are a pattern with their token as the first value, followed by everything after them until a closing trie, pattern, or another operator.

+Multiple operators in the same pattern are similar to a linked list, because each operator starts a new term at the end of the previous operator's pattern.
+For example, `1 2, 3 4, 5 6`, is parsed as `(1 2 , (3 4 , (5 6)))` with parentheses denoting patterns.

+By default, after beginning with a trie at top level everything is assumed to be a pattern, each of which are entered into the trie.
+This therefore requires addressing how to parse nested patterns and tries, as ambiguity naturally arises from any assumption.
+A nested pattern or trie term singleton following an operator must be differentiated with a pattern of terms, which may also be nested patterns or tries.
+For example, `A -> {}` shouldn't be parsed as `A -> ({})` with parentheses denoting patterns.
+Rather, while parsing a pattern is always the default, if the nested pattern or trie begins and ends with an operator or closing token, like a newline, it is parsed as a singleton.
+The purpose of this exception is to make typical code more intuitive (wysiwyg), for example: `Key -> { Value }` shouldn't be parsed as `Key -> ({ Value })` with explicit parentheses, but rather a pattern mapping to a trie directly (no redundant pattern in between).

 #### Verbs